swainechen/chenlab-training/sysadmin/bioinformatics.md

 # test it out
 unicycler
 unicycler --help_all
-# unicycler --spades_path /usr/local/src/SPAdes-3.13.0-Linux/bin/spades.py <other options>
 ```
-Note for this you'll probably have to specify `--spades_path /usr/local/src/SPAdes-3.13.0-Linux/bin/spades.py` to use the correct older version of [SPAdes](#SPAdes) (see that section in this guide).

 #### [OPERA-LG](https://sourceforge.net/p/operasf/wiki/The%20OPERA%20wiki/)
 This is a scaffolder that can be run after you do your primary assembly (with SOAP, velvet, etc.).